 Nestled deep in the mountains of Northern Thailand resides Wat Pha Sorn Kaew, or rather – Temple On A Glass Cliff.
-This magical dreamscape is straight out of a fairytale!
-Enormous green peaks rise and fall creating an ocean of dense jungle and in the winter months the clouds hang low clinging to the mountains, giving the illusion you are floating above them!
+This magical dream-scape is straight out of a fairy tale!
+Enormous green peaks rise and fall creating an ocean of dense jungle.
+In the winter months the clouds hang low, clinging to the mountains, giving the illusion you are floating above them!

 The complex is made up of two temples – they have been ten years in the making and still not completely done.
-Every time that I go there is something new that wasn’t completed the previous time!
-The two temples combined are decorated ornately with over 5 million pieces of tiles, gems, stones, and ceramic all mosaicked together making every corner of the grounds equally interesting and awe inspiring.
+Every time that I go there I see something new that wasn’t completed the previous time!
+The two temples combined are decorated ornately with over 5 million pieces of tiles, gems, stones, and ceramic all mosaic-ed (is that a word?) together making every corner of the grounds equally interesting and awe inspiring.

 Needless to say I am obsessed with this place, it is as colorful as it is spiritual, I could wander the grounds 100 times and never become bored!
 Fortunately, I was placed in the capital of this province to teach English so its only an hour and a half away from me!
-For many others it is much more difficult to get to, Phetchabun is a province located about five hours north of Bangkok, relatively in the middle of nowhere!
-If you have time and are traveling Thailand this is an absolute must visit!
+For many others it is much more difficult to get to, Phetchabun is a province located about 6-7 hours north of Bangkok, relatively in the middle of nowhere, BUT if you have time and are traveling Thailand this is an absolute must visit!

 Go to counter 42, the tickets should be around 250 Baht (7 USD).
-To Lom Sak it will take around six hours, and to Phetchabun City it will take around five – you will stop for 30 mins for food at a rest stop!
+To Lom Sak it will take around six hours, and to Phetchabun City it will take around five and a half – you will stop for 30 mins for food at a rest stop!

 If you depart in the city or in Lom Sak you can then hire a Song Thaew to take you up the mountain.
 These are basically pick up trucks with benches in the back!
 They should charge around 1,000 – 1,500 Baht (28-40 USD) for a round trip.